 - Tighten your RV’s wheel lug nuts and check tire pressure.
 This is especially important before you head out on a trip.
 Between storage and the road, issues can arise with your tires.

-- Keep waster water system in good condition.
+- Keep the trailer waster water system in good condition.
 To avoid excessive buildup or clogging, flush your system out regularly.

-- Keep your brakes maintained.
+- Keep your travel trailer brakes maintained.
 This should be something on your spring to-do list.

 - Keep the awning maintained.
 Make sure there is no mildew and mold buildup.
 By doing this regularly, you can prevent any tears or damage.